Wabasha Street Caves Guide: Haunted Stories, Tour Times, and What to Expect

 Castle Royal

 In 1933 the Castle Royal nightclub was the most exclusive club in town.
-Their menu prices ensured that only the extremely well do to visit their place.
+Their menu prices ensured that only the well-to-do visited.

-One night a young woman behind the bar was waiting to close up and an argument broke out between a few of the guests.
+One night a young woman behind the bar was waiting to close up when an argument broke out between a few guests.

-It got so bad, that one individual got out his Tommy Gun and mowed the other three individuals down.
-After seeing what had just happened, the bartender locked herself in the office and called the cops.
+It escalated until one individual pulled out a Tommy gun and mowed the other three down.
+After seeing what happened, the bartender locked herself in the office and called the cops.

 The cops told her to wait outside until they arrived.
-They arrived 30 minutes later, with the guests still in there.
-The cops went in for about an hour.
+They showed up 30 minutes later, with guests still inside.
+The officers went in for about an hour.

-They brought her in and the place was immaculate.
-She was not aware of the fact that the police and organized crime had an understanding.
+They brought her back in and the place was immaculate.
+She didn’t know the police and organized crime had an understanding at the time.

-Thanks to police Chief O’Connor, it’s believed that the police helped to cover up the crime.
-The caves had a bunch of unused tunnels of loose soil.
-We think that is where the bodies were buried.
+Thanks to police Chief O’Connor’s “O’Connor System,” it’s believed the police helped cover up the crime.
+The caves had unused tunnels with loose soil.
+Many think that is where the bodies were buried.

 The Haunting Inside

-Over the years the club has gone through many changes.
-Today, the former speakeasy is an event venue for smaller parties.
-Partygoers have stated that they have seen a few extra guests.
+Over the years the club changed many times.
+Today, the former speakeasy is an event venue and tour site.
+Partygoers and tour guests have said they have seen a few extra guests.

-One person described the guest as someone dressed like a gangster from the 1920s who just roams around.
-This man is translucent and was seen going through a cave wall.
+One person described a figure dressed like a 1920s gangster who roamed the halls.
+The man looked translucent and walked through a cave wall.

-After a wedding reception was held in the Wabasha Caves, a young guest told his Mom how much he enjoyed playing with the gangsters.
-But the mom knew there were no gangsters dressed up that night.
+After a wedding reception, a young guest told his mom how much he enjoyed playing with “the gangsters.”
+But the mom knew no one was dressed up that night.

-The staff doesn’t feel that the spirits have any ill will towards anyone.
-Many have reported that while in the back section of the caves, they will often hear their names called out.
+Staff say the spirits don’t have ill will toward anyone.
+Many report that while in the back section of the caves, they hear their names called out.

-After investigating, they find that no one is there.
-Some tour guests have even gotten their own encounters.
+After investigating, they find no one there.
+Some tour guests have their own encounters.

 After hearing about this, I wanted to check it out myself.
-The tour guides take guests through the different rooms and fill your heads with tales from the past, including the infamous night at Casino Royal.
+The tour guides take guests through different rooms and fill your head with tales from the past, including the infamous night at Castle Royal.

-They do a great job of keeping the group together and engaged.
-They show things like the location of the shootout and where they believe the bodies may have been buried within the caves.
+They do a great job keeping the group together and engaged.
+They show the location of the shootout and where they believe bodies may have been buried within the caves.

-You can see the spots on the fireplace mantel where the Tommy guns unloaded at the guest.
+You can see the spots on the fireplace mantel where the Tommy guns unloaded at the guests.

 Lost Souls Tours

-The standard walking tour is the most popular, they have also added a Lost Souls Tour on the last Sunday of the month.
-This tour focuses more on the different sightings in the cave.
+The standard walking tour is the most popular.
+They also offer a Lost Souls Tour, often scheduled monthly, that focuses on reported sightings in the caves.

 You’ll hear the stories and stand where the mysterious occurrences happened.

-I consider myself someone that loves a good haunting, I opted for a traditional tour.
-They talk about the ‘incident’ but don’t get into the current-day hauntings.
+I love a good haunting, but I opted for a traditional tour.
+They talk about the “incident,” but don’t go deep on current-day hauntings.

 Architecture

-Inside you’ll see some of the unique types of architecture and eclectic styling from the years past.
+Inside you’ll see unique architecture and eclectic styling from years past.

-Even though the place gets reinvented every few decades things like the original entryways in a mushroom shape remain behind.
+Even though the place gets reinvented every few decades, things like the original mushroom-shaped entryways remain.

-The bar is a mix of neon, and the ballroom is like a mix of old Hollywood with a little darkness to it.
+The bar has neon touches, and the ballroom feels like old Hollywood with a little darkness to it.

 Movie Set